Skip to content

 • Promote the germination and establishment of aquatic vegetation

-• Inundate the wetland fringe to provide habitat for waterbirds, frogs and turtles and provide conditions suitable for macroinvertebrates and small- bodied native fish that are food for waterbirds
+• Inundate the wetland fringe to provide habitat for waterbirds, frogs and turtles and provide conditions suitable for macroinvertebrates that are food for waterbirds

 Frog iconTurtle iconPlant iconHeron iconHeron icon

-Kunat Kunat (fill in spring, top up as required)
+Kunat Kunat (fill in spring, top-ups as required)

-• Maintain salinity within 15,000-80,000 EC and the water depth to support suitable habitat and breeding conditions for Murray hardyhead and growing conditions for submerged aquatic plants that provide habitat for Murray hardyhead
+• Maintain salinity within 15,000-80,000 EC and water depth to support suitable habitat and breeding conditions for Murray hardyhead

 • Maintain the water depth to provide permanent feeding, foraging and refuge habitat for waterbirds